MENTAL HEALTH FIRST AID

 An Overview

-Youth Mental Health First Aid is designed to teach parents, family members, caregivers, teachers, school staff, peers, neighbors, health and human services workers, and other caring citizens how to help an adolescent (age 12-18) who is experiencing a mental health or addictions challenge or is in crisis.
-Youth Mental Health First Aid is primarily designed for adults who regularly interact with young people.
-The course introduces common mental health challenges for youth, reviews typical adolescent development, and teaches a 5-step action plan for how to help young people in both crisis and non-crisis situations.
-Topics covered include anxiety, depression, substance use, disorders in which psychosis may occur, disruptive behavior disorders (including AD/HD), and eating disorders.
+Adult Mental Health First Aid is designed to teach people how to help an individual over the age of 18 who is experiencing a mental health or addictions challenge or is in crisis.
+Adult Mental Health First Aid can be helpful for anyone: Employers, Police Officers, Hospital Staff, First Responders, Faith Leaders, Community Members, and Caring Individuals.
+The course introduces common mental health challenges and teaches a 5-step action plan for how to help individuals in both crisis and non-crisis situations.
+Topics covered include anxiety, depression, substance use, psychosis and trauma.
+Evidence-based professional, peer and self-help resources are provided.

 How Youth Mental Health First Aid Helps